Shoresh Ghaderi

 Slippage in Forex

-For example, a trader checks the price chart of gold (XAUUSD) and decides to enter into a buy trade at the current market price of 1825.30, but because of the high volatility at the moment, his transaction activates at the 1825.50 price and with a 20 cents difference and higher.
+Consider a trader who checks the price chart for gold (XAUUSD) and decides to initiate a buy order at the current market price of 1825.30.
+However, due to high volatility at that instant, the order is executed at 1825.50 instead, incurring a 20 cents increase.
 This occurrence is called Slippage.

 In what kind of trades does slippage occur?